Comfy-Org/comfy-cli/DEV_README.md

 # Development Guide

 This guide provides an overview of how to develop in this repository.

 ## General guide

-1. Clone the repo, create and activate a conda env
+1. Clone the repo, create and activate a conda env.
+Minimum Python version is 3.9.

 2. Install the package to local

 `pip install -e .`

 3. Test script running

 `comfy --help`

 4. Use pre commit hook

 `pre-commit install`

 ## Make changes to the code base